quiet-node/hiero-consensus-node/hedera-node/test-clients/README.md

 - `SIM` - Use simulated block nodes
 - `REAL` - Use Docker containers for block nodes
-- `LOCAL` - Use a local block node for SubProcessNode 0
 - If not specified, no block nodes will be used

 ### Running Tests with Block Node Simulator